hallvardnmbu/reinforcement-learning/README.txt

-Modern applied deep learning with reinforcement methodology
+"Modern applied deep learning with reinforcement methodology"

 Special syllabus Spring 2024
 Norwegian University of Life Sciences (NMBU)

 ---

-N.b., in order for the examples to access atari games etc. from `gymnasium`, Python<=3.10 must be used.
+This repository contains theory, implementation and  examples for various reinforcement learning algorithms.
+Said algorithms are implemented in Python (using `PyTorch` and to some extent `ml-explore`), and are taught to play various games from the `gymnasium` library, ranging from simple to complex in the approximate order:

+frozen-lake
+  Tabular Q-learning
+  * input space     [16,]
+  * action space    [4,]

+cart-pole
+  REINFORCE and deep Q-learning
+  * input space     [4,]
+  * action space    [2,]

+tetris
+  Deep Q-learning
+  * input space     [128,]
+  * action space    [5,]

+breakout
+  Deep Q-learning
+  * input space     [210, 160, 1]
+  * action space    [4,]

+enduro
+  Deep Q-learning
+  * input space     [210, 160, 1]
+  * action space    [9,]

+The implementation, examples and results are presented in their corresponding directories.
+During training of the latter four games, Orion HPC (https://orion.nmbu.no) at the Norwegian University of Life Sciences (NMBU) provided computational resources.

 ---

-Reinforcement learning:
+N.b., in order for the examples to access atari games from `gymnasium`, Python<=3.10 must be used.

+---

+Relevant papers:

 - "Human-level control through deep reinforcement learning" doi:10.1038/nature14236
 - "Mastering Chess and Shogi by Self-Play with a General Reinforcement Learning Algorithm"